 After a wonderful visit to their Belgian engine factory, we had elected to install a UL 260 engine.
 Not much of the kit airplane’s prep could be used, but we found a shop that could make the needed mods to the mount.
 Another few months integrating the engine and we popped over to the Sensenich factory to watch propellers being made, and to order ours.
 They delivered our beautiful coated wood prop.

 Further updates will be in the form of posts to this site.
-The little airplane finally had her first flight on 7-7-17 and you can see the video on that post.

 Read on to ZRCV: The Giant That Almost Was

 Back to Home Page